 Chongqing Chicken Like It’s Made in Chongqing

 At last I’ve eaten Chongqing Chicken in Chongqing, and not only was it delicious, it was revelatory.
 This new recipe for the dish is based on the version I had there.
-It won’t be for everyone—a main ingredient is crispy fried chicken skin!—so I’m not replacing my previous recipe, which I created in 2015 based on memories of Chongqing chicken I had eaten in Chengdu, where it is known as la zi ji (chicken with chilies).
+It won’t be for everyone—a main ingredient is crispy fried chicken skin!—so I’m not replacing my previous recipe, which I created in 2015 based on memories of Chongqing chicken I had eaten in Chengdu, where it is known as laziji (chicken with chilies).
 I still like that version, but I want to add this louder version to the collection because it makes a lot of interesting points about how eating in Sichuan is different from eating Sichuan in the U.S. (Chongqing is not technically part of Sichuan any longer, as it is an independent metropolis, but the food is still very similar.)
 Scroll down about half the page if you don’t want to read about eating in Chongqing and Chengdu and would rather get right to the recipe.

 This was my eighth three-week trip to Sichuan since 2007—totaling up now to about six months spent there.
 The city has changed tremendously over those 10 years, growing exponentially larger and richer.
 I have changed a lot too, of course.
 While I’ve grown only slightly larger and no richer, I have gained a Chinese daughter, built this Sichuan food blog and opened an online Sichuan market.
 That is to say, I know much more about the cuisine than I used to and have become much more adventurous.

-But for the past couple trips I’ve had my Chief Taster and Translator in tow (aka my daughter, Fong Chong), and she’s been as determined as I am to try the full range of Sichuan food.
+But for the past couple trips I’ve had my Chief Taster and Translator in tow (aka my daughter, Fongchong), and she’s been as determined as I am to try the full range of Sichuan food.
 So we’ve eaten our way through every place that caught our attention, both high and low.
-(I hope you follow us on Facebook or Instagram to see the whole gamut.)

 This time we stayed in an Airbnb apartment on the east side of Chengdu, a solidly middle- and working-class neighborhood full of locals-only street food and food streets.
 (If in doubt about where to start in a Chengdu eating odyssey, just pull up Apple Maps, or Baidu maps if you can read them, and look for streets crowded with restaurants; chances are you’ll find a street devoted to food.
 From there, just walk the street, pick a crowded place, and dive in, pointing at others’ food if you need to.)